KWR-Water/wadi/docs/source/user_guide/example_01.rst

         remove_strings=['(ICP-AES)'],
     )

+Both the 'exact' and 'fuzzy' mapping methods are used to match feature names to the keys in :code:`m_dict`.
+The fuzzy search algorithm finds a match if two terms are sufficiently close based on score between 0 and 100 percent.
+This match method will therefore result in a match for the misspelled feature name 'Sulpate'.
+The 'exact' match method will find 'Chloride' and 'Calcium'.
+Neither of these methods will find the organic substances, so their names will remain unchanged.

 Step 4: Harmonize the data
 --------------------------

 Harmonizing the data can involve several operations (combining features, deleting features, converting units).
-Here a :code:`harmonizer` object it will be added to the WaDI DataObject :code:`wdo`to convert the data format from 'stacked' to 'wide' and to convert the chemical concentrations to mmol/l by setting  :code:`convert_units` to True (the default is False).
+Here a :code:`harmonizer` object it will be added to the WaDI DataObject :code:`wdo` to convert the data format from 'stacked' to 'wide' and to convert the chemical concentrations to mmol/l by setting  :code:`convert_units` to True (the default is False).

 .. ipython:: python
-    :okexcept:
-    :okwarning:

     df = wdo.harmonizer(convert_units=True,
         target_units='mmol/l',
     )

+Finally the result of the operations defined above can be obtained by calling the :code:`get_converted_dataframe` method.

+.. ipython:: python

-    df = wdo.get_frame()
+    df = wdo.get_converted_dataframe()
     df.head()

-Note that the concentrations for the organic substances could not be transformed from mass units to molar units because their molar mass could not be determined (details are reported in the log file).
-Their concentrations were below the detection limit and were originally reported with a comma as a decimal separator.
-The :code:`harmonize` method automatically recognized the '<' symbol, as well as the decimal separator and replaces it with a dot.

 The mapping results are summarized in the file 'name_mapping_results_wadi_example.xlsx'.
 In this file it can be seen that a match was found for Chloride, Sulpate and Calcium         (ICP-AES).
 All the other features will keep their original names.

+Note that the concentrations for the organic substances could not be transformed from mass units to molar units because their molar mass could not be determined (details are reported in the log file).
+Their concentrations were below the detection limit (values with a '<' symbol) and were originally reported with a comma as a decimal separator.
+In the converted DataFrame the decimal separator is replaced with a dot.